yansun1996/yansun1996.github.io/_posts/2018-10-07-LeetCode-Populating-Next-Right-Pointers.md

 When ```node.left``` is empty, it means that the whole process completed.

-# 3. Populating Next Right Pointers II
+# 3. Populate Next Right Pointers II

 Given a binary tree